 The minimum investment into the Fund is set by the investment platform manager.
 The initial investment may be as low as £1,000, while top-ups can be less.

 What return can I expect?

 The table below illustrates how the Fund would perform in specific market conditions:

-Underlying market conditions in the medium-to-long term Impact on target return of Libor plus 5% Comment Substantial rise No change The Fund will meet its objective, but it will probably not exceed the returns of an equity-based fund.
+Underlying market conditions in the medium-to-long term Impact on target return of Sonia plus 5% Comment Substantial rise No change The Fund will meet its objective, but it will probably not exceed the returns of an equity-based fund.
 Modest rise No change The Fund will meet its objective but may underperform against an equity-based fund.
 Slight rises or falls No change The Fund will meet its objective and should outperform an equity-based fund.
 Modest fall No change/slight underperformance The Fund could meet its objective or slightly underperform; the Fund will probably outperform an equity-based fund.
 Substantial fall Underperformance The Fund will probably not meet its objective and may be outperformed by an equity-based fund.

 How do you expect to achieve returns?

 The strategy of the Fund is based on those found in structured investments.
 Such investments have been a feature of the investment landscape since the late nineteen-eighties and have gradually settled on a form that offers investors a fixed return with reference to certain performance criteria, with the potential to mature early if certain market conditions prevail.
 In the UK, this is often based on the performance of the FTSE 100 Index, where the return would be triggered if the Index was, say, at or above its initial level on an anniversary date.
 Returns are pre-defined, fixed and accrue the longer the investment remains in force.

 Have these strategies been tested?
 What sort of return has been achieved?